GJZwiers/One-Zero-Code/interchangeable-parts.md

     }
 }
 ```
 In the `BalanceCalculator` we have changed the `logger` field to take the `Logs` interface type instead of the `Logger` class type.
-This means that any class upholding the interface can be passed as a constructor parameter.
+This means any class that upholds the interface can be passed as a constructor parameter.

 Now, if at some point we design a new way to log the summary from `BalanceCalculator` we can simply write another class that implements `Logs`.
-The code we wrote already will be untouched, meaning other classes that also make use of `Logger` will be unaffected by the change.
+The code we wrote already will be untouched, meaning other classes that also use `Logger` will be unaffected by the change.